ePlanSys/eplansys/eplansys_docs/tutorials/fleet_survey.rst

 The order the search settles on is east, then north, then south, with ``r1``, ``r2`` and ``r3`` taking one route each. ``r4`` never acts.
-It is a full member of the fleet and four of the twelve goal conjuncts are about what it knows, and it satisfies all four by listening --- which is the clearest statement the family makes of why the announcements are in the domain at all.
+It is a full member of the fleet and four of the twelve goal conjuncts are about what it knows, and it satisfies all four by listening, which is the clearest statement the family makes of why the announcements are in the domain at all.

 Running it